AndrewFarley/Taranis-XLite-Q7-Lua-Dashboard/README.md

 ## Update - Template

+### Two layouts available
+The first as options to display more informations, it's called farl.lua :

 I added a (very) light template system : you can edit farl.lua and fill the blank space that is on bottom of the screen with the following options :
 ```
 -- If you set the GPS, it will no show Rssi Quality & Power ouput in order to keep a readable screen